 Comments included that of the cleaning procedure, how well it froths and heats, and I kind of came away thinking perhaps….this is why the Nespresso’s successors always make the frother a standalone accessory.
 Could it be that it is easier to control the quality of the coffee drink when the frother functions separately and independently?

-Because this model is “discontinued” but also carried by Breville and De’Longhi, this leaves open a wider price range to browse through.; and yes, that goes for all new listings too.
+Because this model is labeled as “discontinued” but also carried by Breville and De’Longhi, this leaves open a wider price range to browse through.; and yes, that goes for all new listings too.
 I feel that the price stated is comparable to that of similar models that perform at the same standard.

 The Verdict on the CitiZ

 Just go for it – it’s a really good machine with few problems and long lasting performance 🙂 I do feel however, that the integrated frother connection is something that can be improved upon.
 Other than that, it’s a great model.